top of page

 Information for prospective students

-Early career cryospheric scientists.
-This usually refers to graduate students in geosciences (i.e. master's and Ph.D. students) or other related sciences (such as biology, math, physics, chemistry, etc.) when their thesis projects are directly related to the cryosphere.
+Graduate students in geosciences (i.e. master's and Ph.D. students).
+Applications by students from other related sciences (such as biology, math, physics, chemistry, etc.) can be considered if they are working on projects directly related to glaciers.
 Applications from recently graduated Master's and Ph.D. programs will also be considered.
-Application from undergraduate students working on thesis projects that are directly related to the cryosphere can exceptionally be considered.

 When and where will the program take place?

-From November 15 to December 2, 2024.
-Participants are required to arrive in Punta Arenas, Chile and meet on November 15, 10:00 AM at the Centro de Investigación GAIA Antártica (map).
+From November 12 to December 1, 2025.
+Participants are required to arrive in Puerto Natales, Chile and meet on November 12, 10:00 AM at Casa Raky (map).
 From there, the program will arrange and cover transport to the field site at Bernal Glacier (map).

 How much are the program fees